mikafabricius/lumped_mass_spring_cable_model/README.md

+# Latest update (21/12/2022)

+- Fixed a sign error in the function for calculating the drag force.
+This force led to accumulation of tension forces.

 # Lumped-mass-spring cable model

 The model is a first principle model, using Newton's second law as the equation of motion: